busterbenson/public/book-of-beliefs.md

 #### Quality Time

-This is my long-time answer to a self-determined purpose of life.
+This is my long-time answer to a self-determined purpose of life, and also my love language.
 There are 3 kinds of quality time that I want to seek out.
 The first is quality time with myself.
-Find my favorite ideas, core interests, and people that I can connect deeply with.
-The second is quality time with those favorite ideas and core interests, and the third is quality time with those people I can connect deeply with.
+Spend time with myself, quirks and flaws and all, and fully enjoy it as deeply as I would the company of anyone else.
+The second is quality time with my favorite ideas and core interests, and the third is quality time with those people I can connect deeply with.
 They each feed into each other: I can't really connect deeply with others until I know myself sufficiently well; often times interests are strengthened by having people I can connect with and share with.
 It seems pretty ungameable to me.
 Seek quality time with myself, my interests, and others and I won't regret anything on my death bed.

 Posts about this topic: [The Death Bed Game](https://medium.com/better-humans/20cc8d9c7494), [How I track my life](https://medium.com/buster-benson/how-i-track-my-life-7da6f22b8e2c), [Live like a hydra](https://medium.com/@buster/live-like-a-hydra-c02337782a89).